Theory of Multi-photon Processes for Applications in Quantum Control: Application: Rabi model

 \section{Application: Rabi model}

 In this section, we illustrate the application of our general framework to the case of a subharmonically driven Rabi model with Hamiltonian

 and a driving frequency that satisfies $\omega_d\simeq \omega_{01}/n_1$.
 This model is a special case of the $XZ$ model with $\Omega_{z}=0$ and in the notation of Sec.~\ref{sec:RF-P} we have~$V_1=V_{-1}=\Omega_x\sigma_x$.
 Note that the subharmonic Rabi model has been investigated previously in the literature, but mainly in the presence of damping.
 In this case, the steady state population can be derived as a function of the driving frequency in a continued fraction expansion~\cite{chakmakjian_observation_1988,ruyten_subharmonic_1989,koch_subharmonic_1989} and exhibits local maxima at the subharmonic resonance frequencies.
+In the absence of damping, the leading order coupling rate and Stark shift are obtained in~\cite{shirley_solution_1965}.